h4kuna/number-format/doc/numbers.md

 > The parameters are same for methods __construct() and modify().

+> The class NumberFormatter is Immutable when you use modify().

 [NumberFormatter](../src/Number/Formatters/NumberFormatter.php)

 - decimals [2]: Sets the number of decimal digits.